ATARI VCS/2600 FAQ

-A: Here's the most complete list we have.
+A: Here's the most complete list we have for Atari's own games.
 Specific release dates listed with some are those listed with the U.S. Copyright Office (http://www.copyright.gov/).
 The site's online database only goes as far back to 1978 (so the dates listed for any 1977 titles are not correct):

 Air-Sea Battle (1-2-1978)